 Thule Urban Glide

-The Thule Urban Glide is a great jogging stroller that is easy to use, super maneuverable, and relatively lightweight.
+The Thule Urban Glide is a great jogging product that is easy to use, super maneuverable, and relatively lightweight.
 This jogger works as well for serious runners as it does for casual errands with covered storage, tight turning radius and comfortable seating for longer trips.
-This makes the Urban Glide a product we would recommend for families that want an option for double duty or for serious runners that don't want to miss a step once baby is old enough to go.
+This makes the Urban Glide a product we would recommend for families that want an option for double duty or for serious runners that don't want to miss a step once your baby is old enough to go.
 The Urban Glide won an Editors' Choice award in our Jogging Stroller Review, out-maneuvering 15 other options with its adjustable tracking for straight moving, nice suspension, locking swivel front wheel, and adjustable handlebar.
 We love that the Urban Glide is so functional and thoughtfully designed that parents can use it for almost any kind of outing.
-With a price tag lower than some of the competition, and cheaper than many full-size strollers that offer less, we think this really cool jogger is an awesome buy that fills multiple needs that saves you money all in an enjoyable package.
+With a price tag lower than some of the competition, and cheaper than many full-size options that offer less, we think this really cool jogger is an awesome buy that fills multiple needs that saves you money all in an enjoyable package.
 The Thule Urban Glide also works with a variety of infant car seats with the purchase of their universal adapter.

 Easy to use